Timeline of the SARS-CoV-2 Omicron variant: 8 December

 Queensland, Australia health authorities detect the first case of the variant in the state, alongside the first identification ever of a genetically distinct 'Omicron-like' variant.

 WHO announces that the variant had been detected in 57 countries.
-By this date, the CDC later confirms (on December 17) that 22 states of the U.S. have cases.
+By this date, the CDC later confirms (on 17 December) that 22 states of the US have cases.
 "Among 43 cases with initial follow-up, one hospitalization and no deaths were reported."

 Pakistan reports its first suspected case.

 9 December

 WHO announces that "Of 899,935 Covid-19 test samples sequenced and uploaded to the global Covid database in the last 60 days, 897,886 (99.8%) were confirmed to be Delta, while 713 (0.1%) were Omicron."
 Cases in South Africa rise by 110% in one week.
 Cuba reports its first case, in a person who had traveled from Mozambique.

 10 December

 Singapore detects its first case of community transmission, an airport frontline worker.
-In the U.S, more than 40 people have been found to be infected, more than 75% of whom had been vaccinated.
+In the US, more than 40 people have been found to be infected, more than 75% of whom had been vaccinated.